 I’m telling you right now, once you make these bars you will be craving them and making them all spring and summer…maybe all year around.
 When Spring is in the air I always start looking forward to lemon’s in my water and the refreshing idea that comes with them.
 I just made these bars for Easter yesterday because they are just so good and feel like Spring.

-You’ll need four eggs, granulated sugar, 4-5 lemons, flour, powdered sugar and butter for this recipe and a 8×8 square pan.
+You’ll need four eggs, granulated sugar, 4-5 lemons, flour (all purpose or Einkorn) powdered sugar, Lemon Vitality essential oil and butter (or coconut oil) for this recipe and a 8×8 square pan.
 Not many ingredients and not a ton of work either.
 There is two parts of this recipe – the crust and the filling.
-We make the lemon portion in our kitchen aid with the whisk attachment but any old bowl and whisky will do and we make the crust in a bowl and work it by hand.
+We make the lemon portion in our KitchenAid with the whisk attachment but any old bowl and whisky will do and we make the crust in a bowl and work it by hand.

 We typically make the crust portion first so that it can start baking while we make the filling.
 You’re going to mix your 1 cup butter and 1/3 cup of powdered sugar together then cut in the 1/2 c butter.
 I usually dice the butter up small and add it in then we work it all together with our hands until there are pea sized pearls of butter mixture.
 This is an excellent time to get the kids to dig in and help.
 A loves this part.
 Once it’s all ready you are going to press it into the pan.
 I do not grease the bottom but I do use a little Pam on the sides of the square pan to prevent the lemon mixture from sticking when backing.